 Minimally Invasive Kidney Surgery in Charleston, SC

-The urologists at Lowcountry Urology Clinics in Charleston SC are skilled in performing the robotic laparoscopic partial nephrectomy procedure.
+Our board-certified urologists are skilled in performing the robotic laparoscopic partial nephrectomy procedure.
 In the past, a cancerous kidney often had to be removed completely.
 Today, it is possible to remove only the affected parts of the kidney, while sparing the still-functioning elements of the kidney, called nephrons.
 In other words, nephrons are only partially removed.

 You will typically spend 1-2 days in the hospital.
 When the doctor feels you can tolerate a liquid diet and oral pain meds, you will be released.
 There is some risk of post-op bleeding, so you must avoid any kind of strain, lifting or athletics for about 4 weeks.
 In general, removing only the cancerous tissues is roughly as effective as removing the entire kidney.